marcinwiacek/pl1/readme.md

 * TLB (Translation Lookaside Buffers)
 * Naumann machine

 You can find description of X86, Risc-V, ARM, Z80 and many others.
-Studying them is little bit like tasting sweets in the big shop.
+Studying them is like tasting sweets in the big shop.

 **Can something be done differently?
 Or better?**

 I'm thinking for example about CPU, which will be setup to different instruction set on program start.

 # This project

-This research project has in target preparing free design of the PL1 CPU / hardware, which (I hope) in some moment will be ellegant and effective (maybe even more effective than some popular generic solutions).
+This research project has in target preparing free design of the **PL1** CPU / hardware, which (I hope) in some moment will be ellegant and effective (maybe even more effective than some popular generic solutions).
 It doesn't immediately reject elements abandomed by other designs, but rather look on profits and problems related to them in concrete scenarios.